 Dr. Andrew P.W.
 Bennett

-Dr. Bennett is a public servant and academic with an extensive educational background in history, political science, and religious studies.
-He received a Bachelor of Arts in History (1st Class Honours) from Dalhousie University in 1995, a Master of Arts in History from McGill University in 1997, and a Ph.D. in Political Science from the University of Edinburgh in 2002.
-In addition, he is in the process of completing a part-time degree in theology in Eastern Christian Studies at the Metropolitan Andrey Sheptytsky Institute of Eastern Christian Studies at Saint Paul University in Ottawa.
+Ambassador Bennett is a career public servant and academic with an extensive educational background in history, political science and theology.
+He received a Bachelor of Arts in History (1st Class Honours) from Dalhousie University (1995), a Master of Arts in History from McGill University (1997) and a Ph.D. in Political Science from the University of Edinburgh (2002).
+In addition, he is in the process of completing a degree in theology part-time through the Metropolitan Andrey Sheptytsky Institute of Eastern Christian Studies at Saint Paul University in Ottawa.

-Dr. Bennett is a leader in his community, actively involved with Augustine College in Ottawa as volunteer Dean and as Professor of the History of Christianity.
-He is also a religious leader in his capacity as Subdeacon and Cantor with both the Holy Cross Eastern Catholic Chaplaincy and St. John the Baptist Ukrainian-Catholic Shrine, both in Ottawa.
+As a community leader, Ambassador Bennett is particularly committed to higher education.
+He is actively involved at Augustine College, a small liberal arts college in Ottawa, where he is Professor of the History of Christianity and serves in a voluntary capacity as its Dean.
+He is also a religious leader in his capacity as Subdeacon and Cantor at St. John the Baptist Ukrainian-Catholic Shrine in Ottawa.
 He previously served as Vice-President and Chairman of the Metropolitan Andrey Sheptytsky Institute Foundation.

 - Date Modified: